SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Method

-Given a reference image $I_r$ with camera pose $\mathbf{T}_r = [\mathbf{R}_r \mid \mathbf{t}_r]$, we render an extrapolated image $I_e$ from a perturbed pose $\mathbf{T}_e = [\mathbf{R}_r \mid \mathbf{t}_r + \Delta \mathbf{t}]$ using 3D Gaussian Splatting~\citep{3dgs}.
-Dense correspondences $\{ (\mathbf{p}_r^i, \mathbf{p}_e^i) \}$ between $I_r$ and $I_e$ are predicted using the pretrained MASt3R model~\citep{mast3r}, which is robust to moderate viewpoint changes and capable of producing contextually meaningful matches even in the presence of minor geometric distortions.
-Each SA-Point $\mathbf{X}^i$ is triangulated from a 2D correspondence pair using the projection matrices $\mathbf{P}_r$ and $\mathbf{P}_e$ derived from COLMAP, including intrinsic matrices over each extrinsic pose $\mathbf{T}$.
-However, because triangulation is performed repeatedly during training—while the model is still fitting to a sparse and incomplete geometry—rasterized extrapolated images may occasionally contain rendering noise due to inaccurately placed Gaussians.
-To ensure reliable geometry while fully leveraging the generalization capability of MASt3R, we apply reprojection error-based filtering:
+\kim{ The physically grounded view selection is enabled by a physically aligned surface representation, constructed using SA-Points derived from a single training view.
+The overall SA-Points generation pipeline is visualized in Fig.~\ref{fig:SAPoints}.
+Given a reference image $I_r$ with camera pose $\mathbf{T}_r = [\mathbf{R}_r \mid \mathbf{t}_r]$, we render an extrapolated image $I_e$ from a perturbed pose $\mathbf{T}_e = [\mathbf{R}_r \mid \mathbf{t}_r + \Delta \mathbf{t}]$ using 3DGS.
+Dense correspondences $\{ (\mathbf{p}_r^i, \mathbf{p}_e^i) \}$ between $I_r$ and $I_e$ are predicted using the pretrained MASt3R model~\cite{mast3r}, which is robust to moderate viewpoint changes and produces contextually meaningful matches even in the presence of minor geometric distortions.
+SA-Point $\mathbf{X}^i$ is triangulated from a 2D correspondences using the projection matrices $\mathbf{P}_r$, $\mathbf{P}_e$, derived by $\mathbf{T}_r$, $\mathbf{T}_e$, with intrinsic from COLMAP~\cite{colmap-0, colmap-1}. }

+However, as triangulation is performed repeatedly during training—while the model is still fitting to a sparse and incomplete geometry—rasterized extrapolated images may occasionally contain rendering noise due to inaccurately placed Gaussians.
+To ensure reliable geometry while fully leveraging the generalization capability of MASt3R, we apply reprojection error-based filtering.
+The reprojection error is defined as :

-This filtering step discards geometrically inconsistent points while preserving accurate SA-Points from dense, context-aware matches—even when the extrapolated image is noisier than the original training view.
-Compared to prior methods such as CoMapGS~\citep{jang2025comapgs} or MP-SfM~\citep{pataki2025mpsfm}, our triangulation pipeline produces scale-consistent, surface-aware geometry from a single image by leveraging extrapolated viewpoints rather than requiring multiview input or monocular depth estimates.
-The overall steps are visualized in Fig.~\ref{fig:SAPoints}.
+\cam{where \( \|\cdot\|_2 \) is the \( \ell_2 \) norm in pixel space,} and SA-Points with $\varepsilon^i < \tau$ are retained.
+This filtering step discards geometrically inconsistent points while preserving accurate SA-Points from dense, context-aware matches, even when the extrapolated image is noisier than the original training view.
+Compared to prior methods such as CoMapGS~\cite{jang2025comapgs} or MP-SfM~\cite{pataki2025mpsfm}, our triangulation pipeline produces scale-consistent, surface-aware geometry from a single image by leveraging extrapolated viewpoints rather than requiring multi-view input or monocular depth estimates. \kjs{ Also, note that, while we use MASt3R as our default 3D lifting module, our framework is modular and compatible to other 3D foundational reconstruction methods.\footnote{Refer to Secs.~\ref{subsec:5_1} and \ref{subsec:4_3} for evaluation with an alternative, Depth-Anything-v3~\cite{da3}.} }